soenug/BFSE-SSSP/README.md

 ## Algorithm
 The algorithm introduces three new properties: factor, step, and ideal weight.
-In order to use step-expansion, a graph must track step for each edge along with the factor and ideal weight for itself.
+In order to use step-expansion, a graph must track factor and ideal weight.
+Additionally, each edge must track step.
 The algorithm can be optimized a bit by storing these values instead of finding them each time BFSE is called.